 Variables The display setting affects only the selected variable, not other variables.
 Array elements The display setting affects the complete array, that is, the same display format is used for each array element.

-Structure fields All elements with
+Structure fields

 All elements with the same definition-the same field name and C declaration type-are affected by the display setting.